 Top 10 Sales Contest Ideas

 How do you achieve all this?
-That’s what we’re here to discuss.
-First, I’ll tell you how you can make your own sales contest.
-Second, I’ll give you ten sales contest ideas that you can motivate your team with, starting tomorrow!
+Thatโs what weโre here to discuss.
+First, Iโll tell you how you can make your own sales contest.
+Second, Iโll give you ten sales contest ideas that you can motivate your team with, starting tomorrow!
+One innovative approach is to organize such a contest, like a unique photo competition that allows real-time viewing of submissions, encouraging creativity and enhancing competition among employees.

 How to design a sales contest?